JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 -   General software engineering:
     -   Coding patterns you've found useful
-    -   Documentation and/or new developer onboarding strategies how you approach testing
+    -   Documentation and/or new developer onboarding strategies
+    -   How you approach testing
+    -   Getting started using a popular framework
 -   Frontend:
-    -   Best practices with your chosen UI library (React hooks, Angular components, ...)
+    -   Best practices with your chosen UI library (Angular components, React hooks, ...)
     -   Design systems
     -   How your team does microfrontends
     -   Using TypeScript